Hormones and cancer

 People who are overweight or obese have much higher levels of hormones such as oestrogen, insulin and insulin-like growth factors (IGFs).
 This may explain why they have higher risks of breast, bowel and womb cancers.

 There is also some evidence that drinking too much alcohol and not getting enough physical activity could increase a woman's levels of oestrogen.
 This may be why these things also increase the risk of breast cancer.

-External sources.
-Your body makes its own hormones but external sources can also raise or lower your hormone levels.
+Your body makes its own hormones, but some medicines can also change your hormone levels.
 These include: